RodinGolodin/api_yamdb_completed/README.md

 ### Authorization

 To get access to the API, make a POST request with your **email address** to `/api/v1/auth/email`, after which you will receive a confirmation code.
 Next, submit a POST request to `/api/v1/auth/token` with your email address and the confirmation token.
 In response, you'll receive a JWT token.
-When calling the API, pass the token in the header as **Authorization: Bearer**.
+When calling the API, pass the token in the header as **Authorization: Bearer [token]**.

 ### Example requests and responses